Upward-Spiral-Science/the-vat/Draft/to-do.md

 # To do list
 1. Take only excitatory and presynaptic and excitatory postsynaptic and inhibitory presynaptic and inhibitory postsynaptic -> do they cluster into 2 groups?
-2. Filtering out rows of data that don't look like synapses
-- how

 3. Normalize between 0 and 1 and then log-transform
     - subtract min and then divide by range
 4. Square-root transformation